gschmutz/stream-processing-workshop/01-working-with-kafka-broker/README.md

                        --property parse.key=true \
                        --property key.separator=:
 ```

+> **Important:** Log compaction operates on a per-key basis — it keeps only the latest message for each unique key and discards all earlier messages with the same key.
+This means **every message you produce to a compacted topic must have a key**.
+Messages without a key (`null` key) are never compacted and will accumulate indefinitely, defeating the purpose of the policy.

 Enter the following messages one by one, pressing **Enter** after each line.
 Notice that `user-1` is updated three times and `user-2` is updated twice: